ganeshpachpind/Hackerrank/README.md

 Hackerrank
 ==========

-problem statement and solution to codes from HackeRrank
+Solution to problem statement from HackeRrank  (In JAVA)
+1.